ssbc/patchlite/README.md

 }
 ```

-Install Patchlite (an browser interface for the your scuttlebutt database)
+Install Patchlite (a browser interface for the your scuttlebutt database)

 ```sh
 git clone https://github.com/ssbc/patchlite.git